 - Alcohol-based products do not work well for mild acne on any kind of skin, but they will make dry skin drier, and oily skin oilier.

-- People who have fair, non-pigmented skin usually respond best to exfoliants that contain alpha-hydroxy acids.
+- People who have fair, non-pigmented skin usually respond best to exfoliants that contain alpha-hydroxy acids8.
 People who have darker, pigmented skin usually respond best to exfoliants that contain beta-hydroxy acids.

 - People who have fair or non-pigmented skin have more mild acne breakouts after stress.
 People who have dark or pigmented skin have more mild acne breakouts after changes in hormone levels.

 - Excessive use of vitamin C can cause breakouts on non-pigmented skin.
 The same amount of vitamin C can prevent breakouts on oily, dark skin.